-Our nominating and corporate governance committee currently consists of Michael Graves, Robert Glenning, Richard A. Edlin and Jennifer K. Simpson, each of whom our Board has determined satisfy Nasdaq independence requirements.
+Our nominating and corporate governance committee currently consists of Michael Graves, Robert Glenning, Richard A. Edlin, Jennifer K. Simpson and Luciana Borio, each of whom our Board has determined satisfy

+Nasdaq independence requirements.
+Luciana Borio joined our nominating and corporate governance committee in November 2022.
 The chairperson of our nominating and corporate governance committee is currently Mr. Graves.
-The nominating and corporate governance committee met once during the fiscal year ended December 31, 2021.
+The nominating and corporate governance committee met one time during the fiscal year ended December 31, 2022.
 The functions of our nominating and corporate governance committee include, among other things:

-- identifying, reviewing and evaluating candidates to serve on our Board consistent with criteria approved by our Board; - determining the minimum qualifications for service on our Board; - evaluating director performance on the Board and applicable committees of the Board and determining whether continued service on our Board is appropriate; - evaluating, nominating and recommending individuals for membership on our Board; - evaluating nominations by stockholders of candidates for election to our Board; - considering and assessing the independence of members of our Board;

-- developing a set of corporate governance policies and principles, including a code of business conduct and ethics, periodically reviewing and assessing these policies and principles and their application and recommending to our Board any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; - · reviewing the adequacy of its charter on an annual basis; and - annually evaluating the performance of the nominating and corporate governance committee.
+- identifying, reviewing and evaluating candidates to serve on our Board consistent with criteria approved by our Board; - determining the minimum qualifications for service on our Board; - evaluating director performance on the Board and applicable committees of the Board and determining whether continued service on our Board is appropriate; - evaluating, nominating and recommending individuals for membership on our Board; - evaluating nominations by stockholders of candidates for election to our Board; - considering and assessing the independence of members of our Board; - developing a set of corporate governance policies and principles, including a code of business conduct and ethics, periodically reviewing and assessing these policies and principles and their application and recommending to our Board any changes to such policies and principles; - considering questions of possible conflicts of interest of directors as such questions arise; - · reviewing the adequacy of its charter on an annual basis; and - annually evaluating the performance of the nominating and corporate governance committee.

 The nominating and corporate governance committee identifies, reviews and evaluates director candidates and nominates qualified candidates to the full Board for consideration.
 There is no fixed process for identifying and evaluating potential candidates to be nominees for directors, and there is no fixed set of qualifications that must be satisfied before a candidate will be considered.
 Rather, the nominating and corporate governance committee has the flexibility to consider such factors as it deems appropriate.
 These factors may include education, general business and industry experience, ability to act on behalf of stockholders, potential concerns regarding independence or conflicts of interest and other factors relevant in evaluating board nominees.
 Our nominating and corporate governance committee also considers diversity in identifying director candidates.
-Pursuant to our Corporate Governance Guidelines, the nominating and corporate governance committee seeks to provide diversity and balance among directors of race, gender, geography, thought, viewpoints, background, skills, experience and expertise when considering nominees for the Board.
-Further, the Corporate Governance Guidelines recommend that any search firm retained to assist the nominating and corporate governance committee in seeking candidates for the Board be instructed to seek to include diverse candidates in terms of the criteria for nomination from, among other areas, the traditional corporate environment, government, academia, private enterprise, non-profit organizations, and professions such as accounting, finance, marketing, human resources and legal services.
+Pursuant to our Corporate Governance Guidelines, the nominating and corporate governance committee seeks to attain diversity and balance among directors of race, gender, geography, thought, viewpoints, background, skills, experience and expertise when considering nominees for the Board.
+Further, the Corporate Governance Guidelines provide that any search firm retained to assist the nominating and corporate governance committee in seeking candidates for the Board will be instructed to seek to include diverse candidates in terms of race, gender, geography, thought, viewpoints, background, skills, experience and expertise from, among other areas, the traditional corporate environment, government, academia, private enterprise, non-profit organizations, and professions such as accounting, finance, marketing, human resources and legal services.
 The nominating and corporate governance committee believes that a board comprised of directors with diverse skills and experiences relevant to our industry and operations will result in efficient and competent oversight of our various core competencies, which include pharmaceutical and biologics development, strategic partnering, commercialization activities, regulatory compliance, corporate finance and accounting.
 As such, the nominating and corporate governance committee gives consideration to the interplay of a director candidate's experience with that of other members of the Board and the evolving needs of our business.